Pancho Villa: Early life

 Villa told a number of conflicting stories about his early life.
 According to most sources, he was born on 5 June 1878, and named José Doroteo Arango Arámbula at birth.
 As a child, he received some education from a local church-run school, but was not proficient in more than basic literacy.
 His father was a sharecropper named Agustín Arango, and his mother was Micaela Arámbula.
 He grew up at the Rancho de la Coyotada, one of the largest haciendas in the state of Durango.
 The family's residence now houses the Casa de Pancho Villa historic museum in San Juan del Rio.
 Doroteo later claimed to be the son of the bandit Agustín Villa, but according to at least one scholar, "the identity of his real father is still unknown."
 He was the oldest of five children.
 He quit school to help his mother after his father died, and worked as a sharecropper, muleskinner (arriero), butcher, bricklayer, and foreman for a U.S. railway company.

-According to his dictated remembrances, published as Memorias de Pancho Villa, at the age of 16 he moved to Chihuahua, but soon returned to Durango to track down and kill an hacienda owner named Agustín López Negrete who had raped his sister, afterward stealing a horse and fleeing to the Sierra Madre Occidental region of Durango, where he roamed the hills as a thief.
+According to his dictated remembrances, published as Memorias de Pancho Villa, at the age of 16 he moved to Chihuahua, but soon returned to Durango to track down and kill a hacienda owner named Agustín López Negrete who had raped his sister, afterward stealing a horse and fleeing to the Sierra Madre Occidental region of Durango, where he roamed the hills as a thief.
+In fact on September 22, 1894 he shot Negrete in the foot.
 Eventually, he became a member of a bandit band where he went by the name "Arango".

 In 1898 he was arrested for gun and mule theft.